Big factor in COVID votes: Would Dems sink first Biden goal? - WTMJ

 Even more ominously, the Senate parliamentarian is expected to rule soon on whether the minimum wage provision must be tossed from the bill.
 Under expedited procedures Democrats are using, items can’t be included that aren’t principally budget-related, and it’s unclear if Democrats would have the votes to overturn such a decision.

-Yet even in a Congress where virtually every Democratic vote is needed, few if any are overtly threatening to take the entire bill down unless they get their way.
+Yet even with every Democrat having leverage because virtually all votes are needed, there’ve been no overt threats to take the entire bill down unless they get their way.

 Senate Budget Committee Chairman Bernie Sanders, I-Vt., his chamber’s chief minimum wage sponsor, said Democrats must “act boldly” and approve a package with the minimum wage increase.
 He answered indirectly when asked if he’d be willing to compromise to keep the plan in the overall bill.